infinitered/ignite-bowser/readme.md

 ignite generate
 ```

-Will give you information of what generators are present.
+Will give you information on what generators are present.

 ### Component generator

 This is the generator you will be using most often.
-There are 2 flavors:
+There are two flavors:

 - Wrapped with mobx-react-lite's `observer` function - you need this if you
   pass any mobx-state-tree objects as props to the component, and the component